Aayush1259/SmartExpenseTracker/README.md

 ## How It Works

 - **Expense Entry:**
-  - Users add expense records via a simple form (date, amount, category, description).
+  - Users add expense records using a simple form (date, amount, category, description).
 Data is stored locally in an SQLite database.

 - **Data Analytics:**
   - Users filter data using "From" and "To" date pickers and select an analysis type (Weekly, Monthly, or Yearly).
-The app resamples the data accordingly and displays:
+The app resamples the data accordingly and displays the following:
     - Bar Charts for expense trends.
     - Pie Charts for expense distribution.